rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 guaranteed to be a purely deontological AI!

-For instance, consider an AI trained to imitate a another AI which is a competent expected utility maximizer.
-It seems quite plausible that this imitator would itself just become an expected utility maximizer!
+For instance, consider an AI trained to imitate a another AI which is a competent consequentialist.
+It seems quite plausible that this imitator would itself just become a consequentialist!

 More generally, inner alignment is not guaranteed by all training procedures.